Ackee-Blockchain/school-of-solana/2.lesson/README.md

 Rust is a modern systems programming language focusing on safety, speed, and concurrency.
 It accomplishes these goals by being memory safe without using garbage collection.

-Rust is a statically and strongly typed systems programming language. *statically* means that all types are known at compile-time, *strongly* means that these types are designed to make it harder to write incorrect programs.
+Rust is a *statically* and *strongly* typed systems programming language.
+Statically means that all types are known at compile-time, strongly means that these types are designed to make it harder to write incorrect programs.

 The big difference from C and C++ is that Rust is *safe by default.* All memory accesses are checked.
 It is not possible to corrupt memory by accident.